top of page

 Our Project Approach

 Speakers for Africa follows a community-driven approach to every project.
 We take the time to listen, scout locations, and work directly with local leaders to understand the specific needs of each school.
-Every initiative begins with a detailed needs assessment and feasibility study to ensure the project is practical, sustainable, and delivers long-term impact.

 Action Plan diagram for Speakers for Africa